vetal-e/documentation/_build/markdown/markdown/backend/extend-commerce/payment/index.md

 #### HINT
 To fully enable a bundle, you need to regenerate the application cache.
 However, to save time, you can do it after creation of the payment integration.

+#### NOTE
+All the files and subdirectories mentioned in the following sections of this topic are to be added to the /src/Acme/Bundle/CollectOnDeliveryBundle/ directory of your application (referred to as <bundle_root>).

 ## Create a Payment Integration

 ### Create an Entity to Store the Payment Method Settings